carerix/Cx-WP-Plugin/README.md

 Use the medium code 'web-XX', where 'XX' is the ICU Locale language.

 The Carerix plugin works perfectly with WPML, one of the best WordPress plugins multilingual.
-The price WPML is worth it, see <a href="https://wpml.org/" target="_blank" rel="noopener noreferrer">WPML</a>
+The price WPML is worth it, see [WPML](https://wpml.org/)

 ## Without multilingual plugin